Traditional Style Folk Music

 Traditional folk music includes songs written during the Industrial Revolution of hard work in factories and danger in the mines

-Louis Killen Dirty Blackleg Miner →
+Louis Killen singing Dirty Blackleg Miner →

 Songs written in Victorian times and set to old Irish and Scottish airs and tunes.